Ralpina/Orchis-Target-Capture/README.md

 samtools faidx purpurea.fa
 ```

-### 3) Mapping samples to the references and preparing the bam files correctly (samtools required)
+### 3) Mapping samples to the references and preparing the bam files correctly
-scripts:
-mapping, mapping2
+Tool required: samtools.
+See script ```mapping.sh```.

-Then we need to make sure the mate pair information and insert sizes are correct in our BAM using samtools fixmate.
+We then need to make sure that the mate pair information and insert sizes are correct in our BAM using samtools fixmate.

-GATK requires the BAM file to be sorted by coordinates.
+GATK requires the BAM file to be sorted by coordinates: see script ```sortfix.sh```

-scripts: sortfix.sh, sortfix2.sh

 ### 4) Removing PCR duplicates (samtools required)